JustM3Sunny/build/README.md

 2. Install Tailwind via npm and create a custom build.
 This is recommended for more advanced customization.
 See the Tailwind CSS documentation for details.

 ## File Structure

+The project now includes the following structure to accommodate the new sections and pages: